zeptofs/api-documentation/source/index.html.md

 ```

 The Zepto API supports idempotency for safely retrying requests without accidentally performing the same operation twice.

 For example, if a [Payment](#Zepto-API-Payments) is `POST`ed and a there is a network connection error, you can retry the Payment with the same idempotency key to guarantee that only a single Payment is created.
 In case an idempotency key is not supplied and a Payment is retried, we would treat this as two different payments being made.

 To perform an idempotent request, provide an additional `Idempotency-Key: <key>` header to the request.

-You can pass any value as the key but we suggest that you use [V4 UUIDs](https://www.uuidtools.com/generate/v4) or another appropriately random string.
+You can pass any value (up to 256 characters) as the key but we suggest [V4 UUIDs](https://www.uuidtools.com/generate/v4) or another appropriately random string.

 Keys expire after 24 hours.
 If there is a subsequent request with the same idempotency key within the 24 hour period, we will return a `409 Conflict`.